CentaurusInfra/alnair/storage-caching/file-system/README.md

 ```
 ./dataorch-host-data fw0013512 ~/my-awesome-datasets/some_smaller_coco_dataset_dir datasets default 1
-# Argument 0 is the program name
+Argument 0 is the program name
-# Argument 1, fw0013512 is the node / machine name where data is currently available, needs to be an Alluxio worker
+Argument 1, fw0013512 is the node / machine name where data is currently available, needs to be an Alluxio worker
-# Argument 2, ~/alluxio-2.7.4/webui/master/build/, is the origin / source path to the file or directory of your data
+Argument 2, ~/alluxio-2.7.4/webui/master/build/, is the origin / source path to the file or directory of your data
-# Argument 3, "datasets", is the type of data.
+Argument 3, "datasets", is the type of data.
 It can be either "datasets" or "deployment".
 This type is used to organize data correctly in the orchestration.
-#   The datasets are cached under /futurewei-data/datasets/ and the experiments / programs under /futurewei-data/experiments.
+   The datasets are cached under /futurewei-data/datasets/ and the experiments / programs under /futurewei-data/experiments.
-# Arvument 4, default in our example is an OPTIONAL namespace name.
+Argument 4, default in our example is an OPTIONAL namespace name.
 The default value is namespace=default.
 Please specify correct namespace where Alluxio was deployed.
-# Argu,ent 5, the "1", enables debug logs on screen, any other value will skip on screen logging.
+Argument 5, the "1", enables debug logs on screen, any other value will skip on screen logging.
 ```

 If necessary, we can enhance the program argument handling etc later.
 The prioriy rightnow is to experiment with the orchestration v1.0.